notarock/notarock/README.md

-Looking for a DevOps/SRE/Platform Engineering guy?
+Looking for a Golang Dev/DevOps/SRE/Platform Engineering guy?

 Reach out to me on LinkedIn, I'm currently looking for new oppportunities :eyes: